Gardenhouse

 Now, some of these packages are masked by default, let’s manually unmask them:

-File profiles/simple_desktop/package.accept_keywords Keyword unmasking
+File garden/profiles/simple_desktop/package.accept_keywords Keyword unmasking

 media-gfx/krita ~amd64